WUSTL-CSE222-FS18/studio-01-studio01_thoelke_hass-hill/README.md

 ***Q2.1 Without reviewing the cards, provide three examples of each type of card along with a brief description (try your best).
 Add your answers as a sub-list for each type here:***
 - Criteria
-  1. Utility: how usable the device is
+  1. Utility: how usable and practical the device is
-  1. Social status
+  1. Creativity: how unique and clever the iot device solves the problem
-  1. Sustainability
+  1. Sustainability: how environmentally friendly the device is
 - Things:
   1. Watch: object to show the time
   1. Jewelry: object worn as jewelry, like earrings